enso-org/enso/doc/design/runtime/graalvm.md

   image, allowing for standalone executables.
 Serialisation of heap into the image.
-- JavaScript and LLVM are possible backends for SubstrateVM, so we can compile Luna code indirectly to JS.
+- JavaScript and LLVM are possible backends for SubstrateVM, so we can compile Enso code indirectly to JS.
 The LLVM backend is on the roadmap, while the former is possible.
 - No explicit control of memory layout for the hosted language, instead with a high level (JS-style) API for working with objects.
 There is no